 So what’s the point?
 During our very first meeting, our wine maker, Angela Osborne, warned us that if we were interested in “chasing points”, she was not our person.
 Angela is interested in making heartfelt wines that echo the land that grew them.
 Angela’s wines sing with the joy, the soul, and the reverence she feels for the grapes.
 We assured Angela that this was a heritage project close to our hearts – not an ego project.

-We felt that if we could create a healthier, cleaner wine with a symbiotic relationship between the land, the grapes, our stories – both ours and Angela’s, and if we put our all into this project, then the wine couldn’t help but reflect that.
+We felt that if we could create wines with a symbiotic relationship between the land, the grapes, and our stories – both ours and Angela’s, and if we put our all into this project, then the wine couldn’t help but reflect that.
 We created Folded Hills to make the absolute best wine we could make, sparing no expense or effort.
 Because that is how we do everything – whether or not anyone is looking.

 We believe in giving more than we get.
 We wanted to give our friends and family the best.
 We didn’t even think of points.
 It was easy to say to Angela, “nope, we don’t care about points.”
 We knew that points often went to bigger, bolder, more full-bodied wines than what we and Angela wanted to make.
 And yet…Folded Hills has been awarded some amazing points.
 Lovely, high points that prove to the world, to the critics and the naysayers, that there is a place for wines like these.
 There is a place for heart and soul in a bottle.
 Folks can taste the love that pours into their glass and graces their table with a little piece of Folded Hills.

 So will we chase points going forward?
 Nope.
 Will we celebrate with happy dancing when our wines are lauded by critics and fans alike?
 You betcha!
 We are beside ourselves that Folded Hills has been blessed with some wonderful accolades and punctuations.
 We will continue to invite the wine industry to taste.
 We will pour our wines for them with care and intention as we do each and every pour.
 We will stay true to our style.
-We will continue to make cleaner, healthier small batch wines.
-And most of all, we will be intensely and humbly grateful that this project has been so well received by you, by the industry, by our friends and family.
+We will continue to make delicious small-batch wines.
+And most of all, we will be intensely and humbly grateful that this project has been so well received by you, by the industry, and by our friends and family.

 Kim and Andy Busch